rogerhung1006/kkbox_churn_prediction/README.md

 ## User churn prediction
 In this section, my goal is to predict whether or not a customer will churn based on various features that I created previously.
 I will be using supervised machine learning techniques to make predictions.
 Before the modeling process, I also conducted a simple exploratory data analysis and feature engineering to create insightful new features.
 Notice that I won't dig too deep in terms of data exploration.
 I am doing the complete and extensive exploratory data analysis of this data on another project, which will be posted soon.

+### Feature engineering
+I create the following features:
+Age_Range bucket(age_bin): I created buckets for the age-range 5-11(child), 12-18(teenagers), 19-25(college students), 26-35(newly grad and early career professionals), 36-45(mid-aged), 46-60, and 60-100.
+days_to_first_trans: The time between a user's registration and his or her first transaction with the company
+ days_between_trans: The sum of time that a user was not in contract with the company during the observation period.
+Suppose there are five days after the termination/expiration of his first contract and before his second contract, and ten days after the termination/expiration of his third contract and before his fourth contract, the value of days_between_trans is then 15.
+tenure: The number of days between the registration date and the membership expiration date, provided that this user had churned.
+If the user didn't churn, the tenure is then defined as the number of days between the registration date and the snapshot date.
+no_records: The number of records a user has in our data set, which, to some extent, represents how frequently a user is interacting with the company.
+uniq_rate: The ratio between the number of unique songs a user had listened to and the number of total songs he/she had listen to.
+listening_type: There are three types of listeners, loyalist_type, normal_type, and switcher_type.
+If the percentage of the number of songs a user played for >75% of their total duration over the number of all songs played is higher than 80%, the user is defined as a loyalist type of listener.
+For more detailed information, please check out my jupyter notebook.